Taliban control of Afghanistan on the rise, US data reveals

 (CNN)The Taliban strengthened its hold over Afghanistan in the second half of last year, according to new US military data released to CNN on Tuesday.

-In October 2017, 14% of Afghan districts were under insurgent control or influence, an increase of one percentage point on the previous data from August.
+In October 2017, 14% of Afghan districts were under the control or influence of the Taliban or other insurgents, an increase of one percentage point on the previous data from August.

 The official figures offer a rare and tangible measure in which to assess the ongoing war -- a war that President Trump has pledged to win.